Mexican Mangonada Recipe (Chamoyada)

 • Place the mango pieces in the blender along with the ice cubes, nectar or water, and lime juice.
 Blend until the ice and mango are completely broken down and you have a slushy consistency.

-• Pour the slushy into the prepared glass.
-If you'd like you can alternate layers of mango slushy, then chamoy, then mango slushy repeating until you reach the top.
+• Pour the slushy or frozen mango puree into the prepared glass.
+If you'd like you can alternate layers of blended mango mixture, then chamoy, then mango slushy repeating until you reach the top.

 Pouring spicy mango slushy called mangonada into a small glass.